wfraser/dc4/README.md

 Some behaviors have been intentionally changed from GNU dc:

 - running shell commands with the '!' command is not supported
-- the output radix ('o') is limited to between 2 and 16, inclusive.
-GNU dc allows >16, for which it uses a different, incompatible, output format.

 Any other differences (other than cases where GNU dc crashes and dc4 does not) should be considered a bug.